 4- Set a working guideline on your new cleansed digital life.

 As much as you want to get rid of all the mess & want it to stay like this forever, so you don’t have to worry about it anyway.
 Yet in reality, it’s not that easy to actually achieve that position where you’ll never have to repeat the process.
 Now you’d ask why would I say something like this.
 It’s quite demotivating.
-But that’s the reality & your digital life will keep on getting messier with time, where you have to clean it again.
+But that’s the reality & your digital life will keep on getting messier with time, and you have to clean it again.

-But you can avoid that, avoid repeating the whole process by setting some guidelines, changing a few habits going around things that are making your digital space messy.
+But you can avoid that, avoid repeating the whole process by setting some guidelines and changing a few habits going around things that are making your digital space messy.
 Say, getting spammy emails?
 Unsubscribe them.
 Taking too many selfies?
 Delete them after posting them on social media.
 By continuously following the set guideline, you’ll be able to get rid of that mess, before it actually feels like one.

 5- Relax & maybe, get a cup of coffee.